traefik/traefik/docs/content/middlewares/forwardauth.md

 #### `tls.ca`

-Certificate Authority used for the connection to the authentication server.
+Certificate Authority used for the secured connection to the authentication server.

 ```yaml tab="Docker"
 labels: